In project management, time tracking refers to keeping track of the amount of time team members spend doing all or part of the work they’re assigned.

 Smart time tracking yields actionable data that you can look at and see what to change to manage projects better, faster, and under budget.
 Time tracking helps measure project progress, the time individual team members spend on specific tasks, and that way, it’s easy to see what to change to increase the team’s productivity.

 The execution part of the time tracking process is the most important since here’s where time tracking is applied to improve your project management as a whole and deliver better results than you previously recorded.
-Try, experiment, and analyze your data with the help of project management software that has time tracking features like Kissflow Project so your project management can improve over time.
+Try, experiment, and analyze your data with the help of project management software that has time tracking features so your project management can improve over time.

-In conclusion, time tracking forms the basic foundation of increasing productivity since you can only optimize what you track.
+In conclusion, time tracking forms the basic foundation of increasing productivity at work since you can only optimize what you track.
 Time tracking will not only help your PM team uncover much you’re spending on tasks but will help you determine how to deliver results faster.